-- R (Erenbilge) v Independent Police Complaints Commission (ongoing)
+- R (Erenbilge) v Independent Police Complaints Commission EWHC 1397 (Admin)

-Iain is acting for the IPCC in a challenge to a decision relating to alleged excessive use of force by arresting officers.
+Iain acted for the IPCC in a challenge to a decision relating to alleged excessive use of force by arresting officers.

 - R (Morrison) v Independent Police Complaints Commission EWHC 2589 (Admin)